-Under Council Directive 2003/48/EC on the taxation of savings income in the form of interest payments (the "Savings Directive"), EU Member States are required to provide to the tax authorities of other EU Member States details of certain payments of interest or similar income paid or secured by a person established in an EU Member State to or for the benefit of an individual resident in another EU Member State or certain limited types of entities established in another EU Member State.
-For a transitional period, Austria is instead required (unless during that period it elects otherwise) to operate a withholding system in relation to such payments (subject to a procedure whereby, on meeting certain conditions, the beneficial owner of the interest or other income may request that no tax be withheld).
-The rate of withholding is 35%.
+Under Council Directive 2003/48/EC on the taxation of savings income (the "Savings Directive"), Member States are required to provide to the tax authorities of other Member States details of certain payments of interest or similar income paid or secured by a person established in a Member State to or for the benefit of an individual resident in another Member State or certain limited types of entities established in another Member State.
+For a transitional period, Austria is required (unless during that period it elects otherwise) to operate a withholding system in relation to such payments.
 The end of the transitional period is dependent upon the conclusion of certain other agreements relating to information exchange with certain other countries.
+A number of non-EU countries and territories including Switzerland have adopted similar measures (a withholding system in the case of Switzerland).